 The articles I’ve read in the international press don’t go into this much…

-But apparently it was a “vote wherever you want, maybe even vote twice, whatever floats your boat” kind of deal.
+But apparently the big independence referendum was a “vote wherever you want, maybe even vote twice, whatever floats your boat” kind of deal.

 Not particularly rigorous, not overseen (as far as I know) by any outside authority.

 It must be said that a lot of this probably had to do with the chaos caused by the police trying to shut the whole thing down… but it seems to me that they were making up the rules for the referendum on the fly as the day went on: vote in the street, print out your ballots at home, no need to show ID, just show up, fuck it.

 My favorite story from the whole thing: around noon yesterday, someone in the Catalonian government set up a WordPress blog hoping to collect votes online.
 It lasted for about 10 minutes at 1deoctubreblog.wordpress.com before it was taken down.

 That’s right, wordpress.com.
 They didn’t even drop 12€ on a domain name.

 (Insert your own joke here about what cheapskates they are up in Catalonia… I’d never sink that low.
 Also, If they had read my book about effective blogging, everything would be different.)